alexconst/alexconst.github.io/_drafts/ansible.md

 NOTE: it will only use one file.
 Settings are not merged.

 The configuration file can be used to set a multitude of options regarding connectivity, parallelism, privilege escalation, among other settings.
 Nearly all of these options can be overridden in the playbooks or via command line flags.
-Check the documentation[^doc_cfg] for a list of all options.
+Check the [documentation](http://docs.ansible.com/ansible/intro_configuration.html) for a list of all options.
 Some of the most useful ones are:
 - `forks`: the default number of processes to spawn when communicating with remote hosts.
 By default it is automatically limited to the number of possible hosts.
 - `gathering`: by default is set to `implicit` which ignores the fact cache and gathers facts per play unless the `gather_facts: False` is set in the playbook.
 The `explicit` option does the opposite.
 The `smart` setting will only gather facts once per playbook.
 Both `explicit` and `smart` use the facts cache.
 - `log_path`: if configured it will be used to log information.